 Why do pharmaceutical companies have PAPs?
 There is not a black and white answer to this question.
 Pharmaceutical company representatives will respond by discussing their organizations’ commitments to social health.
 Social medicine advocates may argue that these companies are doing the minimum possible and that they make participation in their programs difficult by adding layers of bureaucratic red tape.
 The true answer may lie somewhere in the middle.
 It makes good business sense to have a PAP.
-Patients who otherwise could not afford the medicine receive it, the pharmaceutical company receives partial payment from the insurance providers and they get the positive PR from the program.
+Patients who otherwise could not afford their medicine receive it, the pharmaceutical company receives partial payment from the insurance providers, and they get the positive PR from the program.

 Participants in patient assistance programs are required to provide proof of the need for a prescription or medical supply.
 Typically a written prescription for a medication is adequate but in some cases separate documentation from the applicant’s doctor is required.

 Some assistance programs have two-tiered eligibility requirements.
-For example, if your annual income is below $20,000 / year, the prescription or supplies might be completely free or if your income is under $30,000, you might receive a 75% price reduction.
+For example, if your annual income is below $20,000 / year, the prescription or supplies might be completely free, or if your income is under $30,000, you might receive a 75% price reduction.

 Some patient assistance programs require an individual to have insurance; others are only available to those without insurance.
 Therefore while insurance can be an eligibility factor, it is specific to the program.
 Note that some pharmaceutical companies may have different assistance programs entirely for persons who have and do not have insurance.

-- Reimbursement – your costs or a percentage of your costs are reimbursed after purchasing and providing receipt.
+1) Reimbursement – your costs or a percentage of your costs are reimbursed after purchasing and providing receipt.

-- Coupons – discount coupons that you redeem directly with your pharmacy or supplies company.
+2) Coupons – discount coupons that you redeem directly with your pharmacy or supplies company.

-- Free product – shipped directly to the program participant.
+4) Free product – shipped directly to the program participant.